-You can access the Fall 23 (F2F) tentative course schedule here, but all the weekly content will be nicely organized for you in the Canvas modules.
+You can access the Fall 23 (online) tentative course schedule here, but all the weekly content will be nicely organized for you in the Canvas modules.
+There are no required synchronous meetings in this online class.
+However, we will meet up for study sessions in Zoom.
+We'll determine the best times for these based on folks' schedules.
+All study sessions will be recorded if you can't make it.